symbol/symbol-docs/source/guides/blockchain/getting-the-mosaic-identifier-behind-a-namespace-with-receipts.rst

     PrimaryId:  1
     SecondaryId:  0

 It is technically possible to get more than one ``resolutionEntry`` for the same namespaceId.
-This situation is common when a namespace owner changes the link to another mosaic, leading to two different resolutions in the same block.
+This situation is common when a namespace creator changes the link to another mosaic, leading to two different resolutions in the same block.

 The receipt source ``primaryId`` references the transaction where the alias first appears within the block.
 The ``secondaryId`` is a non 0 when the transaction is part of an :doc:`AggregateTransaction <../../concepts/aggregate-transaction>`, and it will indicate the index position within the aggregate.